PhD Studentships in Computational Linguistics, Speech Technology and Cognitive Science

 Approximately 10 studentships from a variety of sources are available, covering both maintenance at the research council rate of GBP 15,285 per year and tuition fees.
 Studentships are available for UK, EU, and non-EU nationals.

 For a list of academic staff at ILCC with research areas, and for a list of indicative PhD topics, please consult:

-Details regarding the PhD programme and the application procedure can be found on the Informatics website.
+Details regarding the PhD programme and the application procedure can be found at:

 Please direct inquiries to the PhD admissions team via the link below.